Community Church of New York: Origins

 The first Unitarian Society in New York was founded May 24, 1819, and incorporated on November 15 under the name "First Congregational Church in the City of New York" (later "Unitarian Church of All Souls"), although there had been between three and five congregational churches in the city before that.
 On January 20, 1821, the congregation dedicated a newly built church on Chambers Street, west of Church Street.

 By 1825, the church had become crowded, and many of the pew holders lived above Canal Street.
 On March 19, a meeting was held to unite locals in building a church there for Unitarian worship, and the Second Congregational Unitarian Society was formed.
 The group built a church on the northwest corner of Prince and Mercer Streets, opening on December 7, 1826.
 William Ellery Channing preached a sermon and William Cullen Bryant, a member of the congregation, wrote a hymn for the occasion.
 Designed by Josiah R. Brady, the edifice was one of the earliest Greek Revival buildings in New York.

 Orville Dewey became pastor in 1835, a position he held until 1848.
 During his tenure, the church building was completely destroyed by fire on November 26, 1837.
 The congregation took temporary quarters until May 2, 1839, when their new church, which they called Church of the Messiah, opened for worship at 728–30 Broadway, opposite Waverly Place.

 In January 1865, that church was sold to department store magnate A. T. Stewart and converted into a theater, which subsequently operated under a series of names, including Globe Theatre, and ending with New Theatre Comique.
 It burned down in 1884.

+Renovated Church of the Messiah/2nd Unitarian Church Building in 1865.

 34th Street

-The congregation's third church, located on 34th Street at the northwest corner of Fourth Avenue (now Park Avenue), was inaugurated in 1867.
+The congregation's third church, located on 34th Street at the northwest corner of Fourth Avenue (Park Avenue), was inaugurated in 1867.
 It was designed in Victorian Romanesque style by Carl Pfeiffer.

 In 1906, the church called John Haynes Holmes as its minister.
-At 27 years old, Holmes was installed in 1907, beginning a tenure that would profoundly shape the church's identity and mission.
-Under his leadership, the church increased social activism and racial integration.
+At 27 years old, Holmes was installed in 1907.